-Rather he suggests going for tools which have native support for load testing like JMeter or Gattling.
-Please refer this page for details.
+Rather he suggests going for tools that have native support for load testing like JMeter or Gattling.

-SauceLabs is one of the fastest growing company which provides a cloud-based solution for Selenium testing.
+SauceLabs is one of the fastest-growing companies that provides a cloud-based solution for Selenium testing.
 Get more details on SauceLabs from the below blog post.

-Since it’s a popular issue which affects the testing fraternity across the industry, we’ve seen experts discussing it on the StackOverFlow forum.
+Since it’s a popular issue that affects the testing fraternity across the industry, we’ve seen experts discussing it on the StackOverflow forum.

-There are views which say that Selenium grid is a tool which can scale the tests to run on multiple nodes.
-And, you can use it with TestNG to produce a Selenium load testing solution.
+According to views on the StackOverflow forum, Selenium grid is a tool that scales the tests to run on multiple nodes.
+And, you can use it with TestNG to enable Selenium load testing.

-Finally, they reject this approach as they feel the idea is not sustainable.
-There are Selenium grid docs to suggest that the above solution is not scalable.
+Yet, they reject this approach as they feel the idea is not sustainable.
+There are Selenium grid docs as well to suggest that the above solution is not scalable.

-Please refer this thread from StackOverFlow forum to read more insights on this issue.
+Please refer to this thread from the StackOverflow forum to read more insights on this issue.